leslieDLcy/double_event_dataset/README.md

         event_lat, event_lon = metadata['lat'], metadata['lon']
         dist_deg = metadata.dist_deg  # event to station distance (in degrees)
         event_depth = metadata['depth_km']

+    # You can also get each trace coupled with its metadata in loops, e.g.:
+    # for trace, metadata in zip(channel_data.traces, channel_data.metadata):
+    #   ... execute your code here ...

     # Multi event creation:
     # =====================

     # Multi event creation can be easily performed with a shortcut method
-    # that yields all combination of traces pairs from the same channel:
+    # that yields all traces pairs (2-combinations of traces) from the same channel:
     for (trace1, metadata1), (trace2, metadata2) in channel_data.pairs:

         # If you did not pass 'urb_single' to the `classlabel` argument